gdiazbanuelos/Discord-Introbot/README.md

     Then install all node packages
 - `npm i`

+## (Optional) Docker
+- If you prefer to run via a Docker container, a Dockerfile is provided
+- `docker build -t dicordintrobot ./`
+- `docker run dicordintrobot &`

 ## Running the bot
 - (First time run only, then rerun whenever new slash commands are added/modified)